Vinicius-Terra/Vinicius-Terra/README.md

 ### Hello there 👋

 My name is Vinícius Terra, but you can call me Vini or Terra.
-I'm a student from Brazil, currently studying **computer science** in UFSCar Sorocaba college and finishing a intense bootcamp of **Web Software Development** from Driven
+I'm a student from Brazil, currently studying **computer science** in UFSCar Sorocaba college and i've just finished a intense bootcamp of **Web Software Development** from Driven

 #### Some facts about me: